ZAdamMac/Tapestry/Current Release/Source/readme.md

 By design, the public key can be widely distributed if desired, as it cannot be used to decrypt files it was used to encrypt, and public keys are not meant to be held as secret anyway.

-### In the Event of a Compromise, Do Not Break Glass
+### Reacting to Key Compromises
-It's possible that your `DR.key` file may be compromised through misuse, overuse, carelessness, or malicious action.
+It's possible that your `DR.key` (private half) file may be compromised through misuse, overuse, carelessness, or malicious action.
 Don't panic.
 If your archives are stored remotely and on offline, removable media they will not be immediately accessible to an attacker, necessarily.
 The decision to destroy these archives or not is ultimately up to the user.

-If a compromise of your storage is not in your threat model, you can still issue the revocation certificate over your key server of choice, preventing further archives from being written to the corresponding public key.
+If a compromise of your key storage is not in your threat model, you can still issue the revocation certificate over your key server of choice, preventing further archives from being written to the corresponding public key.
 Doing only prevents new archives from being generated - the compromised key can still be used to open your files.

 Do not simply change the passphrase - it will not save you now.
 Simply revoke and delete the old key, and generate a new one.
 A tool is under consideration in the future for retroactively recreating .tap archives to use your new key.
 At present, the only solution is to follow the usual recommendations in generating a fresh backup.

 ### Signing - Why and How
-If you are a single user operating Tapestry on one machine and your threat model does not include the possibility of a forged archive being addressed to you, you do not need signing.
+If you are a single user operating Tapestry on one machine and your threat model does not include the possibility of a forged archive being addressed to you, because you are only storing your archives offline and in a space you physically control, you do not need signing.

 However, if you are using Tapestry across many machines or you are concerned that your public key could be used to generate archives with malicious content, there is a solution, and it is part in parcel with the PGP protocol.
 In fact, it is the feature of cryptographic signatures that will allow future additions like a network storage mode to be used relatively safely.